 - 1. In order to maintain breadth and balance, we very strongly recommend that students take at least one Modern Foreign Language (French or Spanish) and at least one Humanity (Geography or History).
-Please note that a small number of the top universities currently have a language GCSE as an entrance requirement and this may become more widespread in future years. - 2.
+Please note that a small number of the top universities currently have a language GCSE as an entrance requirement and this may become more widespread in future years.
+We do insist on all students choosing either a language or a humanity within their option choices. - 2.
 You may choose only one DT subject.
 Please note that due to limits on group size in DT there may be limited capacity in these subject areas. - 3.
-If you wish to do so, you can choose both French and Spanish. - 4.
+If you wish to do so, you can choose both French and Spanish.
+However, you must have studied the language in year 9 to be eligible to choose it for GCSE. - 4.
 You should not choose both GCSE Business and Enterprise BTEC (Level 2). - 5.
-You should not choose both GSCE Physical Education and Sport (Level 2). - 6.
+You should not choose both Engineering and Construction - 6.
 If there is a chance that you might wish to study a subject at A-Level then you should choose it for GCSE. - 7.
 Discuss your choices fully with your parents, subject teachers, Form Tutor, Head of Year or senior staff.
 Think carefully about your options because they may have an important bearing on future career choices you will make at 16 and beyond.
 Not choosing certain subjects at this stage may have a serious effect on later university or career choices. - 8.
-Think about what would be your reserve subject if you were unable to take one of your four main options.
-If there are problems with any of your choices you may be asked about your reserve subject but you do not need to put it on your form. - 9.
 We try very hard to accommodate every student's choice of subjects.
 However, we can run a course only if there is sufficient demand from students, if there are places available and if we have the resources to support the group.
 If there is a problem with one of your choices we will discuss other options with you.

-10. Please note that we will use the "free choice" draft options in order to create four timetable blocks which allow the greatest possible number of students to choose their first choice combination of subjects (see Key Dates on page 2).
+9. Please note that we will use the "free choice" draft options in order to create four timetable blocks which allow the greatest possible number of students to choose their first choice combination of subjects (see Key Dates on page 2).
+When completing the free choice option form, we will ask you to rank your choices from 1 to 4.
+1 represents the subject that would be your first choice (i.e. the option that you want to study the most).